Get Help Planning PBL

 After they completed their essays and projects, we displayed them around the room and invited other classes to come to our classroom to learn about ancient Rome.
 My students loved telling them stories about ancient Rome and demonstrating the different parts of their projects.
 They were so excited about what they learned because they had a choice in which facet of ancient Rome to write about.

-I absolutely love how these turned out, and I’m immensely proud of my students!
-In a week I have to send them all off to middle school, so I’m very happy that we were able to end the year with a project that they’ll remember for years to come!
+I absolutely love how these inquiry projects turned out, and I’m immensely proud of my students!
+In a week I have to send them all off to middle school, so I’m very happy that we were able to end the year with inquiry projects that they’ll remember for years to come!

 Looking for help implementing this project?
 Click the image below for the the downloadable resource that includes: